-Bacalao a la Vizcaina – Salt Cod in Batter
+Bacalao a la Vizcaina – Spanish Salt Cod Stew

-Bacalao a la Vizcaina is a delicious Spanish-style salt cod dish from the Basque region that’s popular in Mexico, Guatemala and throughout the rest of Latin America.
+Bacalao a la Vizcaina is a delicious Spanish-style salt cod dish from the Basque region of Spain, that’s popular in Mexico, Guatemala and throughout the rest of Latin America.

 It’s one of the top dishes my mother-in-law in Guatemala makes before her pilgrimage to the shrine of the Black Christ at the Basilica in the town of Esquipulas Guatemala each Easter.

 Buying and Soaking Salt Cod for Bacalao a la Vizcaina

 To be honest, the first time I made bacalao a la vizcaina, I didn’t start the process of soaking the salt cod early enough and the dish was too salty.
 When I visited the fish market in Punta Delgada in the Azores, I learned that it’s best to begin the process four days in advance.